Nashville, Tennessee: Demographics

 The median income for a household in the city was $46,141, and the median income for a family was $56,377.
 Males with a year-round, full-time job had a median income of $41,017 versus $36,292 for females.
 The per capita income for the city was $27,372.
 About 13.9% of families and 18.2% of the population were below the poverty line, including 29.5% of those under age 18 and 9.9% of those age 65 or over.
 Of residents 25 or older, 33.4% have a bachelor's degree or higher.

 Because of its relatively low cost of living and large job market, Nashville has become a popular city for immigrants.
 Nashville's foreign-born population more than tripled in size between 1990 and 2000, increasing from 12,662 to 39,596.
 The city's largest immigrant groups include Mexicans, Kurds, Vietnamese, Laotians, Arabs, and Somalis.
 There are also smaller communities of Pashtuns from Afghanistan and Pakistan concentrated primarily in Antioch.
 Nashville has the largest Kurdish community in the United States, numbering approximately 15,000.
 In 2009, about 60,000 Bhutanese refugees were being admitted to the U.S., and some were expected to resettle in Nashville.
 During the Iraqi election of 2005, Nashville was one of the few international locations where Iraqi expatriates could vote.
 The American Jewish community in Nashville dates back over 150 years, and numbered about 8,000 in 2015, plus 2,000 Jewish college students.

+In 1779, approximately 20 percent of the settlers in Fort Nashborough were enslaved and free individuals of African descent.
+From this period until the Civil War, a burgeoning African American community in Nashville, under the guidance of a select few black leaders, diligently laid the groundwork for a prosperous society.
+They established educational institutions, places of worship, and enterprises, all contributing to the development and progress of the city.